 If an employee exercises an incentive stock option granted pursuant to the Plan using shares of our Common Stock that were obtained through the exercise of an incentive stock option, whether granted under the Plan or under another one of our plans, and that have been held by the employee for the holding period for either substantially vested shares of our Common Stock or substantially non-vested shares of our Common Stock, the tax consequences of such payment to the employee will be identical to those discussed in the preceding paragraph.

 Conversely, if an employee exercises an incentive stock option granted pursuant to the Plan using shares of our Common Stock received upon the prior exercise of an incentive stock option, whether granted under the Plan or under another one of our plans, and the employee has not held that Common Stock for the holding period, under proposed IRS regulations the employee will have made a disqualifying disposition of the number of shares of our Common Stock used as payment for the exercise price of the incentive stock option.
 If the employee receives shares of our Common Stock that is substantially vested, the employee generally will recognize ordinary compensation income with respect to the surrender of those shares equal to the excess of the fair market value of the shares of our Common Stock surrendered, determined as of the date the option relating to such shares of our Common Stock was exercised, over the exercise price of the shares surrendered.
 It is unclear whether, if the employee receives shares of our Common Stock that is substantially non-vested, the recognition of income will be deferred until the shares of our Common Stock becomes substantially vested.
 The basis of the shares received will equal the amount of ordinary compensation income recognized by the employee plus the employee's basis in the shares surrendered, allocated equally among the shares received.

-RESTRICTED STOCK GRANTS: Taxation of Plan Participants A Plan participant who receives a restricted stock award will recognize ordinary income equal to the fair market value of the shares of our Common Stock received at the time the restrictions lapse, unless the Plan participant makes a Section 83(b) election to report the fair market value of the shares of our Common Stock received as restricted stock as ordinary income at the time of receipt.
+RESTRICTED STOCK GRANTS: Taxation of Plan Participants

+A Plan participant who receives a restricted stock award will recognize ordinary income equal to the fair market value of the shares of our Common Stock received at the time the restrictions lapse, unless the Plan participant makes a Section 83(b) election to report the fair market value of the shares of our Common Stock received as restricted stock as ordinary income at the time of receipt.
 If any amount is paid for the restricted stock, the Plan participant will include in income the excess of the fair market value of the shares of our Common Stock received over the amount, if any, paid for such shares, either at the time the restrictions lapse or when the Plan participant makes a Section 83(b) election.

-Company Deduction We may deduct an amount equal to the income recognized by the Plan participant at the time the Plan participant recognizes the income, provided the Plan participant's compensation is reasonable, and otherwise within statutory limitations.
-Basis The basis of the restricted stock in the hands of the Plan participant will be equal to the fair market value of the restricted stock on the date the Plan participant recognizes ordinary income as described above plus the amount of ordinary income recognized in excess of fair market value, if any amount is paid for the restricted stock in excess of fair market value.
-Subsequent Sale or Disposition The restrictions placed on restricted stock do not permit sale or disposition until the restrictions lapse.
-Upon the sale or disposition of restricted stock after the restrictions lapse, a Plan participant will recognize taxable income or loss equal to the difference between the amount realized by the Plan participant on the disposition of the stock and the Plan participant's basis in the stock.
-The gain or loss will be taxable to the Plan participant as a capital gain or deductible by the Plan participant as a capital loss, either short-term or long-term, depending on the holding period of the restricted stock, provided that the Plan participant held the restricted stock as a capital asset.
+We may deduct an amount equal to the income recognized by the Plan participant at the time the Plan participant recognizes the income, provided the Plan participant's compensation is reasonable, and otherwise within statutory limitations.

+The basis of the restricted stock in the hands of the Plan participant will be equal to the fair market value of the restricted stock on the date the Plan participant recognizes ordinary income as described above plus the amount of ordinary income recognized in excess of fair market value, if any amount is paid for the restricted stock in excess of fair market value.